 - Sky Arts

-- Sky Living
+- Sky News

 The value-for-money is obviously not as good as the other guys, since you don’t get any movies for the price – but it’s still a unique offering.
 And, as a cord cutter, you can always cancel and re-subscribe when your favourite shows are back on.

-The NOW TV Sky Sports Pass – £6.99/d, £10.99/w, £33.99/m
+The NOW Sky Sports Pass – £34.99/m

-This means that if you’re only interested in specific sporting events, you can turn the pass on and off for a day or a week, without having to pay for the whole month (let alone for 12-18 months with regular Sky contracts.)
+This means that if you’re only interested in specific sporting events, you can turn the pass on and off for a day, without having to pay for the whole month (let alone for 12-18 months with regular Sky contracts.)

-Instead, you get 10 LIVE Sports channels:
+With the Sports membership, you get 11 LIVE Sports channels: